Frequently Asked Questions

 Can I purchase a gift certificate?

-Absolutely!
+Yes.
 A purchased gift certificate can be applied towards any Wilderness Inquiry trip, and never expires.
 Click here to purchase a gift certificate. or call Suzanne at 612-676-9408

 Can a person use the CADI waiver program to pay for a WI trip?